GliaX/Documentation/docs/getting-started/remove-your-print.md

 ---
-id: removing-your-print
+id: remove-your-print
-title: Removing your print
+title: Remove your print
 ---

 ## Let it cool